saweeet/saweeet.github.io/content/en/cat-sitting.md

 **Deb and Janik**
 - Arrive Monday, 29 September for breakfast (arriving around 8am)
-- Leave Thursday, 9 October any time after 5:30pm dinner.
+- Leave Friday, 10 October any time after 7:30am breakfast.

 **Lawrence**
 - Arrive in time for Monday, 13 October breakfast at 7:30am.